tilt-network/tilt_cli/README.md

 Tilt CLI

-A command-line tool for working with the Tilt network, enabling developers to create, build, test, and deploy WebAssembly applications to the Tilt platform.
+A command-line tool for working with the Tilt network, enabling developers to create, build, test, and deploy WebAssembly programs to the Tilt platform.

 ## Installation